opendp/smartnoise-core-python/README.md

 ### Architecture

-The Core library system architecture [is described in the parent project](https://github.com/opendifferentialprivacy/smartnoise-core#Architecture).
+The SmartNoise Core library system architecture [is described in the parent project](https://github.com/opendifferentialprivacy/smartnoise-core#Architecture).
 This package is an instance of the language bindings.
 The purpose of the language bindings is to provide a straightforward programming interface to Python for building and releasing analyses.

 Logic for determining if a component releases differentially private data, as well as the scaling of noise, property tracking, and accuracy estimates are handled by a native rust library called the Validator.